ertye/myRTKlib/README.md

 These codes are wrote during my learning RTKlib.

+The IDE is Code::Blocks.

 The comments of the code was written in Chinese.